leondutoit/pg-need-to-know/notes.md

 - make a presentation, with visual representations of the model

 ## IP
-- add table descriptions using comments, show in table_information
+- add table descriptions using comments, ability to change them, show in table_information
 - create table_information view, document
 - add ability to comment on columns
-- add ability to retrieve table columns, and comments
+- add ability to retrieve table columns and comments
-- enforce group level table access and implement grant and revoke
 - add tests for audit log table - access rules, content

 ## Done